UUDigitalHumanitieslab/GrETEL-upload/README.md

 ### Permissions

 Make sure the `uploads` directory is writable for the user running the Apache daemon (usually `www-data` ).
+Also create a writable `sessions` directory and refer to its absolute path in `application/config/config.php` if using the default `files` session driver.

 ### Start-up